TiagoSolon/Telemetry_for_Accident_Prevenction/README.md

 Changing data types.

 6. EXPLORATION OF DATA:
-Understand what the data says, create hypothesis maps and hypothesis questions that generate insights for analysis
+Understand what the data says, create hypothesis maps and hypothesis questions that generate insights for analysis.
+New columns created:
+** those columuns are filled with API nominatim to get info about address from geo coordinates ** df['region'] df['state'] df['city'] df['address']
+** these columns did create to make calculate KM ran between last odometer and next odometer ** df['odometer2'] df['km_ran']

 7. DATA MODELING:
 Create a new standardized and normalized dataset with the insights seen in the data exploration phase, create new columns,